-I am a neurodiversity-affirming psychotherapist.
-My goal for all my clients is that they would have a safe space to experience a powerful transformation in themselves and their relationships.
+As a neurodiversity-affirming psychotherapist, my goal for all my clients is that they would have a safe space to experience a powerful transformation in themselves and their relationships.
 I believe that having an authentic and collaborative relationship is essential in our work together.
-I show my personality through my practice, and I will laugh and cry with you.
-I use a variety of evidence-based practices to equip you with the skills needed to take on life’s challenges.
-At the same time, I will empower you and help you gain insight into the resources you already have.
-The greatest gift in this profession is for me to help people develop a fulfilling and meaningful life.
+I use a variety of evidence-based practices to equip you with the skills needed to take on life’s challenges while empowering you and helping you gain insight into the resources you already have.
+The greatest gift in this profession is to help people develop a fulfilling and meaningful life.

 Who I Am Outside of Therapy:

-I was born in Bangkok, Thailand and moved to Los Angeles, CA when I was 5 years old.
-I went to graduate school in San Diego, CA and now I currently live in Honolulu, HI.
-I am a military spouse so I had to adapt to many new situations and challenges.
-This also means I value quality time with my family and am constantly working towards enjoying each moment as it arises.
-I have two dogs, ObiWan (as in the Jedi!) and Nala (currently working on becoming a therapy dog).
+I was born in Bangkok, Thailand, and moved to Los Angeles, CA, when I was 5 years old.
+I went to graduate school in San Diego, CA, and now I currently live in Honolulu, HI.
+As a military spouse, I had to adapt to many new situations and challenges.
+This has taught me to value quality time with my family and to enjoy each moment as it arises.
+I have two dogs, ObiWan (as in the Jedi) and Nala (from Lion King).
 In my spare time, I enjoy practicing yoga and playing video games.
-My spouse and I participate in almost every Comic-Con and Wonder-Con.
-My ultimate goal in life is to travel and see as much of the world as possible.
+My spouse and I participate in almost every Comic-Con and Wonder-Con, and my ultimate goal in life is to travel and see as much of the world as possible.

 The Meaning Behind the Lotus:

 The name Living Lotus represents the power of rebirth and transformation that the lotus flower symbolizes across cultures.